Dominic Carter (journalist): Broadcasting career

-In 2008 the Time Warner Station expanded its news coverage during the political conventions, sending Carter to both the Democratic and Republican conventions.
-At the same time, the station's coverage of those events was made available through Time Warner Cable to customers outside the city of New York.
+In 2008, the Time Warner Station expanded its news coverage during the political conventions, sending Carter to both the Democratic and Republican conventions.
+At the same time, the station's coverage of those events was made available through Time Warner Cable to customers outside the New York City.

-As of 2023, Carter is heard weeknights from Midnight - 1 AM ET.
+As of 2023, Carter is heard weeknights on WABC Radio from Midnight - 1 AM ET.
 The last segment of his program features talk show host, Frank Morano, who follows him nightly.

 Books

 In 2007, Carter released No Momma's Boy (iUniverse, May 1, 2007), a memoir that documents Carter's troubled relationship with his mother, who had been clinically diagnosed with paranoid schizophrenia.
-Carter takes readers on his life journey, going from the public school system and the housing projects of NYC, to a successful career in journalism.
-Carter has traveled all over the country speaking about his life and book.
+The book describes Carter's journey from the public school system and the housing projects of New York City to his career in journalism.
+Carter has traveled across the United States speaking about his life and book.

 As of 2021, Carter is heard on WABC 770AM from 4:00-5:00PM on Sunday, and on weekday earliest mornings from midnight to 1:00 AM.

 Personal life

-In 2009, Carter was convicted of a misdemeanor, attempted assault of his wife; but won his case on appeal.
+In 2009, Carter was convicted of a misdemeanor, attempted assault of his wife, but won his case on appeal.
 In a 3-0 decision, the appellate court ruled the case should have never gone to trial.